lightbulb110/BeanCounter/README.md

 It would be cool to modernize it someday be giving it a new UI and perhaps refactor it to be service oriented.
 Feel free to create a branch and submit a pull request.

-If you encounter any trouble importing the transactions, the application can be easily customized to account for this issues.
+If you encounter any trouble importing the transactions, the application can be easily customized to account for any issues.
 In fact, a specific method already exists to account for anything special relating to a specific bank.